-Board of Control Approves Budget and Tuition Increases, Accelerates Strategic Initiatives
+Board of Trustees Approves Budget and Tuition Increases, Accelerates Strategic Initiatives

 June 19, 2008—

-Michigan Technological University's Board of Control approved a fiscal year 2009 budget June 19 extending key initiatives in its strategic plan.
+Michigan Technological University's Board of Trustees approved a fiscal year 2009 budget June 19 extending key initiatives in its strategic plan.

 The Board approved a general fund budget of $146 million for the new fiscal year, which begins July 1, 2008, and a total spending plan of $231 million.